 Personal tax deductions

-Certain personal expenses also qualify as tax-deductible (for both full-time and self-employed individuals), such as:
+Certain personal expenses also qualify as tax-deductible (for both full-time and self-employed individuals).
+These include:

 - Charitable donations